axelvaldez/radical-companies/_posts/2024/2024-04-22-organizing-radical-companies.markdown

   <p>The loan fund,</p>
     <ul>
      <li>Would be used in case the small bussiness fails to pay his loans</li>
-     <li>The loan fund may be created by the service providers, by a grant, or by pledged RADs</li>
+     <li>May be created by the service providers, by a grant, or by pledged RADs</li>
     </ul>

 <h1>The Franchise</h1>